roelvan/autoform-checkbox-fix/README.md

 # Installation

-Download .zip and extract into packages folder of your meteor project.
+Download or clone into the `packages` folder of your Meteor project.
 Then run:

 `meteor add rova:autoform-checkbox-fix`